pingcap/docs/develop/dev-guide-connect-to-tidb.md

 TiDB supports the [MySQL Client/Server Protocol](https://dev.mysql.com/doc/internals/en/client-server-protocol.html).
 This allows most client drivers and ORM frameworks to connect to TiDB just as they connect to MySQL.

-## MySQL Client
+## MySQL Shell

-You can use MySQL Client as a command line tool for TiDB.
+You can use MySQL Shell as a command line tool for TiDB.
 You can find the installation method for different operating systems in the [MySQL Shell documentation](https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-install.html).
 After the installation you can connect to TiDB using the following command-line:

 {{< copyable "shell-regular" >}}